suhaotian/use-one/README.md

   decrement() {
     store.setState({ count: this.state.count - 1 });
   },
-  // setState: 1 // Becareful!, If you uncomment this line, the property will replace by the below code, how to avoid this, check TypeScript Advanced Demo part in the document.
+  // setState: 1 // Be careful!, If you uncomment this line,
+                 // the property will replace by the below code, how to avoid this,
+                 // check TypeScript Advanced Demo part in the document.
 };

 export const countStore = Object.assign(actions, store);